Vodafone brings Africa's M-Pesa mobile money to Europe

 Vodafone said it had chosen Romania to target the seven million people there who still mainly use cash rather than cards, and others with bank accounts who could still benefit from transferring money by text.

 Customers can use M-Pesa to pay for goods, pay bills, make deposits and withdraw cash from authorised agents.
-Users will be able to transfer as little as one new Romanian leu or up to 30,000 lei ($9,200) per day.
+Users will be able to transfer as little as one new Romanian leu or up to 30,000 lei (5,521 pounds) per day.

-"The majority of people in Romania have at least one mobile device, but more than one third of the population do not have access to conventional banking," said Vodafone's director of mobile money, Michael Josep.

 Services such as M-Pesa have helped Vodafone, the world's second largest mobile operator by customer numbers, to support revenues and grow customer loyalty at a time of falling prices for basic telecoms services such as calls.